Fanny Davies: Performances

 Her once-popular late 1920s recording of Schumann's Piano Concerto in A minor represents a direct tradition from the composer.
-Harold C. Schonberg observed, 'behind her neat, controlled, tasteful playing one can see the specter of Clara'.
-Yet, despite an old recorded sound, the performance is not without its fire and drama.

-Fanny Davies was also admired in chamber music, playing often in trio with Joseph Joachim.
+Davies was also admired in chamber music, playing often in trio with Joseph Joachim.
 In 1892 (28 March, 2–4 April), she appeared with Richard Mühlfeld and Alfredo Piatti in the first London performances of the Brahms Clarinet Trio in A minor, Op.
 114, when the Joachim Quartet with Mühlfeld was also performing the Clarinet Quintet in B minor, Op.
 115. She also gave the first London performance of Brahms's D minor Violin Sonata, also with Joachim.
-In her accompaniment of Joachim in the Brahms Hungarian Dances (April 1892), Shaw referred to her 'curious tricks and manners which so often suggest wicket-keeping rather than piano-playing.'
+She accompanied Joachim in the Brahms Hungarian Dances in April 1892.
 She was accompanist for lieder recitals given in 1894–6 by the baritone David Bispham, in Schumann and Brahms (including the Op.
 112 Liebeslieder); and in Brahms lieder for Gervase Elwes and Marie Brema on their German tour in 1908.